SamuelMelian/DAS-G01-2025/decisions/0001-architectural-software-style.md

 * Compatible with cloud-based deployment and third-party integrations.
 * Easier to add new clients, since the server exposes a well-defined interface (API), new client types (web, mobile apps, third-party integrations) can be added without changing the server logic.
+* Benefits asyncronous calls such as the ones made when needed real-time information.

 ### Negative Consequences

 * Possible latency in API calls.
 * Increased complexity in development, implementing caching, load balancing, and failover mechanisms is necessary to handle scalability and reliability, complicating the system.
 * Heavy loads can cause slowdowns or crashes if the server cannot handle the demand.

 ## Pros and Cons of the Options

 ### 0001-1-MCV